 - Communicate to the point of over-communication

 Communication needs to go way beyond the project team and direct decision makers.
 Any other person who is directly or indirectly impacted by the project outcome should be taken along on the project journey with you to ensure buy-in and successful change management.

 Need assistance managing a large-scale project within your organisation?
 At Analyze, our team of experienced programme and project managers have the right skills to ensure successful execution of projects of any size.
-Give us a call on 021 447 5696 or email email@example.com to find out how we can help.
+Give us a call on 021 447 5696 or get in touch by using the contact form on our contact page here or visit our LinkedIn page here to find out how we can help.